 The book reviews I write help me remember what I learned from the books, even if they’re not very popular articles on this blog.

-Here are the 5 investing and personal finance books that I hope to read in 2022.
+Here are the 5 investing and personal finance books that I hope to read and then write about in 2023:

 What are some of your New Year’s Resolutions?